LLPPR/OpenDJ/README.md

-# OpenDJ is a commons, share and share alike.
+# OpenDJ is a commons

+Share and share alike.
 Scripts, UI integrations, maths, formulas, algorithms, mappers - text files only.

 ## Features